ECCC-MSC/open-data/docs/msc-data/nwp_hrdpa-watershed/readme_hrdpa-watershed-datamart_en.md

 * __HH__ :  Accumulation period in hours: 06 or 24

+A 30-day history is kept in this directory.

 ## File name nomenclature

 NOTE : ALL HOURS ARE IN UTC.